wise-introvert/imageboard/README.md

   },

   // (required)
+  // A template for a thread URL.
+  // Isn't used anywhere in this library,
+  // but third party applications like `captchan`
+  // might use it to generate a link to the "original" thread.
+  "threadUrl": "/{boardId}/res/{threadId}.html",

+  // (required)
-  // A template for parsing links to other comments in comment HTML.
+  // A template for a comment URL.
+  // Is used when parsing links to other comments in comment HTML.
   "commentUrl": "/{boardId}/res/{threadId}.html#{commentId}",

   // (optional)